yebrandon/face-emotion-labeller/README.md

 # Face Emotion Labeller

-This repo contains a script to label each image in a given set of images containing faces with an emotion.
+This repo contains a script to label each image in a given set of images containing faces with an emotion and write the results to a CSV file.

 ### Usage